rafasoares/cancancan-wiki/Upgrading-to-1.5.md

 ## Mongoid and DataMapper Support

 There is improved support with `Mongoid` and `DataMapper`.
-It now works with [[Fetching Database Records]].
+They now work with [[Fetching Records]].
 This also means you can use their query syntax in the `can` hash conditions.

 ```ruby
 # in Ability